-The Oncotype DX GPS test is called a genomic test.
-It measures the activity (also referred to as expression) of 17 select genes responsible for the growth and survival of tumor cells.
-The results of the test are reported as a Genomic Prostate Score, GPS.
+The Oncotype DX GPS test measures the activity (also referred to as expression) of 17 select genes responsible for the growth and survival of tumor cells.

 Why your tumor's gene activity matters

 Not all prostate cancers are the same—some are aggressive and require treatment with surgery or radiation therapy.
-However, many are lower risk and can be managed with regular doctor visits and monitoring called active surveillance—delaying or completely avoiding treatments like surgery or radiation.
+However, many are lower risk and can be managed with regular doctor visits delaying or completely avoiding treatments like surgery or radiation.2

-It’s important for you to understand your personal risk before deciding on a management plan—with this information in hand you can make a decision that is best suited to helping you live as long and healthy a life as possible.
-Oncotype DX GPS will help you and your health care team understand your individualized risk to better inform decisions about what happens next—active surveillance or treatment.
+It’s important for you to understand your personal risk before deciding on a management plan—with this information in hand you can make a decision that is better suited to helping you live as long and healthy a life as possible.
+The Oncotype DX GPS test may help you and your health care team understand your individualized risk to inform decisions about what happens next—active surveillance or treatment.

 Choosing active surveillance